Invest in yourself with Financial Education.

 Homebuyer Education

-• Key Topics: 1) Renting or Buying: Which is best for me?
+• Key topics: 1) Renting or Buying: Which is best for me?
 2) Preparing your credit for the mortgage process and determining an affordable home price.
 3) Choosing the right loan and evaluating various loan terms and fees.
-3) Understanding the various roles in the home buying process (Realtors, lenders, inspectors, appraisers, and underwriters).
-4) Organizing your finances and preparing for successful long-term home-ownership.
+3) Understanding the various roles in the home buying process (realtors, lenders, inspectors, appraisers, and underwriters).
+4) Organizing your finances and preparing for successful long-term homeownership.

 Using Technology for Financial Success